-THE FOLLOWING DIRECTORS, APPOINTED BY THE PRESIDENT OF THE UNITED STATES PURSUANT TO SECTION 439(c)(1)(A) OF THE SALLIE MAE CHARTER, SERVE AT THE PLEASURE OF THE PRESIDENT OF THE UNITED STATES AND ARE NOT ELECTED BY SHAREHOLDERS.
+THE FOLLOWING DIRECTORS, APPOINTED BY THE PRESIDENT OF THE UNITED STATES PURSUANT TO SECTION 439(C)(1)(A) OF THE SALLIE MAE CHARTER, SERVE AT THE PLEASURE OF THE PRESIDENT OF THE UNITED STATES AND ARE NOT ELECTED BY SHAREHOLDERS.
 UNDER THE PRIVATIZATION ACT, DIRECTORS OF SALLIE MAE APPOINTED BY THE PRESIDENT OF THE UNITED STATES ARE NOT ELIGIBLE TO SERVE ON THE HOLDING COMPANY BOARD.

-NAME AND AGE AT MARCH 31, 1997 PRIMARY EMPLOYMENT DURING THE PAST FIVE YEARS AND DIRECTORSHIPS AT MARCH 31, 1997 MITCHELL W. BERGER, ESQ Director since 3/25/94 Age 40 President and Founder of Berger, Davis & Singerman, a law firm with offices located in Fort Lauderdale, Miami and Tallahassee, Florida (1985-Present).
+PRIMARY EMPLOYMENT DURING THE PAST FIVE YEARS AND DIRECTORSHIPS AT MARCH 31, 1997

+MITCHELL W. BERGER, ESQ.....
+Director since 3/25/94 Age 40

+President and Founder of Berger, Davis & Singerman, a law firm with offices located in Fort Lauderdale, Miami and Tallahassee, Florida (1985-Present).
 Mr. Berger currently serves on the Board of Governors of the Nova University School of Business and was a Commissioner on The Florida Environmental Regulation Commission (1991-1997).
 In 1994, Mr. Berger served as Co-Chair of the Community Relations Committee for the Summit of the Americas in Miami, FL.
-Mr. Berger was recently appointed by the Governor and confirmed by the Florida Senate, to serve on the Board of the South Florida KRIS E. DURMER, ESQ(1) Director since 3/25/94 Age 47 Water Management District.
-Attorney/Owner, Kris E. Durmer Law Offices, Nashua and Manchester, NH (1994-Present).
-Previously Mr. Durmer was director of the law firm of Currier, Zall, Durmer, Shepard & Barry, P.A.
-(1988-1993).
-Mr. Durmer is also a Commissioner of the Nashua Housing Authority and a Director of the Neighborhood Health Center for Greater Nashua.
-He was also a Founder and Director of the Greater Nashua Housing and Development Foundation (1989-1996).
+Mr. Berger was recently appointed by the Governor and confirmed by the Florida Senate, to serve on the Board of the South Florida Water Management District.
+Attorney/Owner, Kris E. Durmer Law Offices,